 No time-limited content

-Let site visitors to interact with your website in an natural way and don’t interfere with their experience through spontaneous pop-ups and other interruptions unless it is a safety warning.
+Let site visitors interact with your website in a natural way and don’t interfere with their experience through spontaneous pop-ups and other interruptions unless it is a safety warning.

 Restored user data after re-authentication

 In some cases, for security reasons, you may ask users to re-authenticate their identity after a session expires (remember about providing user controls for time limits.)
 Restore user’s activity after re-authentication without losing shopping cart contents, input into web forms, or any other data, so that users can continue from where they left off.